ajsnow/Shear/README.md

 ### Between arrays

-`zipMap()` maps a function that takes a left and right element from two equally shaped arrays and produces a same-shaped array of results.
+`zip` takes two arrays and returns a lazily computed array of matched element pairs.
+(Which you can then `.map()` etc. to your heart's desire.)

 `outer()` computes the outer product of two arrays for a given transform (which is all combinations of one set of elements with the other).